openSUSE/rstxml2docbook/README.rst

 The Internal Workflow
 =====================

-The workflow from the RST XML files to DocBook involves these steps:
+The workflow from converting RST XML files into DocBook involves these steps:

 1. Load the ``index.xml`` file.